 Occupational Safety counters these hazards with Certified Safety Professionals (CSP) or a Certified Industrial Hygienist (CIH).

 Becoming “EHS Generalists”

-Nowadays, various health and safety roles are rolling into one.
+Nowadays, various health and safety roles roll into one.
 To clarify, American Industrial Hygiene Association statistics found 60% of respondents perceive EHS generalists with the best employment opportunities.
 46% of respondents spend the majority of time on responsibilities outside their job spec.

 The future of Industrial Hygiene

 Industrial hygienists' roles and challenges change.
 Similarly, besides organizational and social change, we must consider the governmental factors.

 Under the Trump administration, key US departments overseeing Environmental, Health and Safety standards will see budget cuts in the region of 20-30%.
 In the same vein, the Department of Labor will have its budget cut from $12.1BN to $9.7BN.
 EPA’s budget will be cut by 31.4%.
 These cuts influence the EHS industry: job security and the value of EHS and IH professionals.

 To clarify, at the British Occupational Hygiene Society (BOHS) conference in 2016, Dr. Karen J. Niven of Shell discussed four key challenge:

 - Evolution of Occupational Hygiene from process to products, output to outcome

 - Skills gaps